Ricca665/mrqrcode_creator/README.md

 # How to use it
-Go on the releases, download the zip and extract it Now on windows you MUST run RUN_ME.bat, so that it downloads also the dependencies On windows you must download and install python, also python MUST be added to path
+Go on the releases, download the zip and extract it Now on windows you MUST run RUN_ME.bat, so that it downloads the dependencies.
+On windows you must download and install python, and python MUST be added to path

-On linux you MUST run RUN_ME.sh, so that it downloads python with pip AND installs the dependencies In both cases it runs automatically the app.py
+On linux you MUST run RUN_ME.sh, so that it downloads python with pip AND installs the dependencies

+In both cases (Windows and Linux) it automatically runs app.py (Where the actual program code is stored)